 You can immediately move out and terminate your lease.
-If you decide to do this, you should notify your landlord in writing that you want your landlord to terminate the lease as soon as possible.
-You should keep a copy of the letter for your records and send the original by first-class mail.
+If you decide to do this, you should notify your landlord in writing that you intend to terminate the lease as soon as possible.
+You should keep a copy of the letter for your records and send it by both certified and first-class mail so that you have evidence of when it was sent and when it was received.
 Sending notice by e-mail or text message may not be effective, and you should rely on that only if there is no way to get a letter to your landlord.
 It would also be helpful if you took some photographs of the damage in case your landlord sues you for unpaid rent or rent for the remaining months of the lease.

 If you do terminate your lease, your landlord should return your security deposit and any rent you have paid in advance.
-Your landlord has 30 days from the time you move out, notify your landlord and return the keys to return your deposit and prepaid rent.
+Your landlord has 30 days from the time you move out to return your deposit and prepaid rent.
 Your letter should list a forwarding address so that your landlord knows where to send your security deposit.
-If your landlord makes any deductions from your deposit, such as unpaid rent or damage you caused, then he or she must send you an itemized list of those deductions along with the remainder of your deposit if there is any.
+If your landlord makes any deductions from your deposit, such as unpaid rent or damage you caused, then they should send you an itemized list of those deductions along with the remainder of your deposit, if there is any.